 Read more about Estonia’s e-Justice solutions here

 Estonia’s e-Police system is based on the principle that providing the best possible communication and coordination will lead to the most effective policing.
-This involves main components: a mobile workstation installed in each patrol car and a web-based modular software solution.
+This involves main components: a fully rugged tablet with a docking station in each patrol car and a web-based modular software solution.

 The web-based software solution provides officers in the field almost instantaneous access to vital information such as place of residence, photograph, telephone number or driving license data, vehicle, owner/user and technical inspection information and even whether the driver owns any registered weapons.
 In fact, the police could potentially access a dozen relevant databases, and the system is integrated with the information system of the Schengen Zone, allowing them to see if the vehicle is stolen or if the driver is wanted in another country.
 An average of 20 vehicles and 7 persons wanted internationally by Interpol and Schengen are being captured by Estonian police per day.

 Prior to e-Police, the queries handled over the radio typically took 15 to 20 minutes, now they take as little as 2 seconds.
 The difference allows officers more time to answer calls, resulting in more effective policing.

 These e-solutions are provided by the following Estonian companies and institutions: